Deadheded/DTM-MIT.Solve/Draft Solution.md

 Solution Name:

-# Direct To Market (DTM) a Distributed Trustless Marketplace "@liquidmetal suggestion"
+# Direct To Market (DTM) a Distributed Trustless Marketplace

 One-line solution summary:

 Every creator globally should be able to take ownership of their content, be paid the majority of the revenue and given the opportunity